Grand Teton Night Photography Workshop with the Milky Way and Moonlight

 Frequently Asked Questions

-We leave our cameras behind to keep our focus entirely on YOU.
+We always leave our cameras behind to keep our focus entirely on YOU.

-This commitment sets our workshops far apart from the rest, ensuring each one of our participants has our undivided attention.
+This commitment sets our workshops apart and ensures every participant receives our undivided attention.

 Due to the nature of outdoor photography workshops, we cannot offer refunds for weather-related events.
 We ask all participants attending our workshops to ‘come a day early, stay a day late.’
 If rain is forecasted during our scheduled outings, we may offer additional shooting time.
 We do not offer refunds for government shutdowns and other uncontrollable factors.
 However, we do our best to accommodate your needs with flexible itineraries where possible.
 For detailed information on cancellations, rescheduling, or other terms, please review our Terms & Conditions.